ray-project/ray/doc/source/workflows/basics.rst

 Failure model
 ~~~~~~~~~~~~~
-- If the cluster fails, any workflows running on the cluster enter RESUMABLE state.
+- If the cluster fails, any workflows running on the cluster enter ``RESUMABLE`` state.
 The workflows can be resumed on another cluster (see the management API section).
 - The lifetime of the workflow is not coupled with the driver.
 If the driver exits, the workflow will continue running in the background of the cluster.

-Note that tasks that have side-effects still need to be idempotent.
-This is because the task could always fail prior to its result being logged.
+Note that tasks that have side effects still need to be idempotent.
+This is because the task could always fail before its result is logged.

 .. code-block:: python
     :caption: Non-idempotent workflow: